mvdkwast/obsidian-copy-as-html/README.md

 Plugin for [Obsidian](https://obsidian.md) that copies the current document to the clipboard, so it can be pasted into HTML aware application like gmail.

 This plugin exposes the `Copy document as HTML: Copy the current document to clipboard` command, which can be bound to a keyboard shortcut.

-## Support
+## Features

+Simple styling is applied to the document.

 Currently working with :